Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

 - Provision of clean and pure drinking water for the employees.

-- If workers are accompanied by their children to the workplace, then they should be seated in the safe and separate place to play.
+- If workers are accompanied by their children to the workplace, then they should be seated in a safe and separate place to play.

-- No illegal practices should be allowed at the workplace.
+- No illegal practices should be allowed in the workplace.

 - A legally bound written purchasing contract is required to be prepared for meeting the requirements of international standards.